I Am Sam-2001

 He never achieved anything comparable to Dances with Wolves again.

-He slowly befriends the local Sioux tribe and eventually becomes an honorary member, falling in love with a white woman, Stands with a Fist, (Mary McDonnell), who was raised by the tribe.
+He slowly befriends the local Sioux tribe and eventually becomes an honorary member, falling in love with a white woman, Stands with a Fist (Mary McDonnell), who was raised by the tribe.

-They name him Dances with Wolves.
 Chaos erupts when the Union Army arrives to snatch the land at any cost.

 The romance between Dances with Wolves and Stands with a Fist is tender, alive, and without standard obstacles.
-No silly misunderstandings or drama.
+No misunderstandings or drama.
 Theirs doesn’t need any trimmings.
 The chemistry between Costner and McDonnell is strong.

 The film is a political vehicle to teach the audience the ravages and unfairness that Native Americans suffered at the hands of the White Man, and that is huge.
-Too often the issue is skimmed over or diminished in school textbooks so it’s nice to see the truth given its due.
+Too often, the issue is skimmed over or diminished in school textbooks, so it’s nice to see the truth given its due.

 Graham Greene must be mentioned as an integral part of the supporting cast.
 His authenticity is illuminating.

 Dances may suffer from an “of its time” label, justifiably so, but the film is a masterpiece.
-Recommended is to dust this one off and give it a whirl, if even for old-time’s sake.

 Oscar Nominations: 7 wins-Best Picture (won), Best Director-Kevin Costner (won), Best Actor-Kevin Costner, Best Supporting Actor-Graham Greene, Best Supporting Actress-Mary McDonnell, Best Screenplay Based on Material from Another Medium (won), Best Original Score (won), Best Sound (won), Best Art Direction, Best Costume Design, Best Cinematography (won), Best Film Editing (won)